WASHINGTON D.C. -- The two bookends sat in the front and back of the room, one tucked behind the television cameras, the other before them.

 No one puts John Thompson Jr. in a corner.

 "He's calm, more like his mother," Thompson the elder said of his son.
 "I let you know how I'm feeling."

 And so on this day where history, tradition, realignment and championships hit the intersection of past, present and future college sports, Thompson Jr. was the one not only able, but willing, to speak the truth.

-While John Thompson III tried to explain what Georgetown's 61-39 win over Syracuse -- the last conference game in the storied rivalry between the two teams, the victory that clinched at least a share of the Big East regular-season title and a top seed in the Big East tournament -- meant with polite deference, his father interrupted from his back corner seat at the press conference.
+While John Thompson III tried to explain what Georgetown's 61-39 win over Syracuse -- the final regular-season conference game in the storied rivalry between the two teams and a win that clinched a share of the Big East regular-season title and a top seed in the Big East tournament -- with polite deference, his father interrupted from his back corner seat at the news conference.

 After the chuckles died down, he deadpanned, "Oh, excuse me."

 While his son did the rounds of one-on-one interviews in the hallway, answering each question with thought if not bluster, his dad held court in the press room.
 He said everything his son would not or could not.

 He called the football schools that caused the fracture of the Big East "pimps," saying "They came in and used us and left us.
 Who does that?
 A pimp," and sent out the line that Georgetown fans had been waiting for.

 "We officially closed Syracuse," he said, paraphrasing his classic line that started this bitter rivalry, "and now we kiss them goodbye."

 Fitting to this rivalry where there is no love lost, this game was no love peck.